cannam/sml-simplejson/README.md

    float type (common but not guaranteed in SML) then we're pretty standard for a JSON parser

+ * For simplicity this implementation returns object fields in the order in which they appear in the input, without checking for duplicates.
+But JSON object fields are unordered, so callers should take care not to accidentally rely on this

 Copyright 2017 Chris Cannam.
 Parts based on the JSON parser in the Ponyo library by Phil Eaton.